 How To: Self-Administer a Lipotropic Injection at Home

-When you administer a lipo injection at home, the injection site that you use will depend on the provider and ingredient mixture.
-Most commonly, lipotropic injections are to be administered intramuscularly, which means that the needle goes directly into the vascular muscle.
+When you administer a lipo injection at home, the injection site you use will depend on your health care provider’s preferences and ingredient mixture.
+Most commonly, lipotropic injections are administered intramuscularly, so the needle goes directly into the vascular muscle.
 An intramuscular injection allows direct and fast delivery of the medication and is a safe method to self-administer a lipotropic shot.
-However, some lipotropic injections will require a subcutaneous injection, which is a shot into a fatty layer of tissue instead of the muscle.
+However, some lipotropic injections will require a subcutaneous injection, which is a shot into a fatty layer of tissue under the skin.
 Subcutaneous injections may have to be administered at a different angle and injection site, so you should always consult with your doctor to determine the correct injection method for you.
-Intravenous injections, which are an injection into a vein, should only be done by trained medical professionals and should not be administered at home.
+Intravenous injections, which are injected into a vein, should only be done by trained medical professionals and should not be administered at home.

-For an intramuscular injection, the needle is meant to be administered into the upper arm, thigh, hip, or buttocks area.
+For an intramuscular injection, the injection is usually administered into the upper arm, thigh, hip, or buttocks area.

 It is recommended that if you do lipo injections at home, you should rotate the injection site to prevent and avoid scarring, irritation, itching, and redness.
 If you are self-administering the shot, the vastus lateralis muscle in your upper thigh is the best location because it is easy to access and to see.
-If you are inserting a large dosage of medication, you may want to use the hip, as it can absorb a higher amount of medication than other injection sites.
+If you are injecting a large dosage of medication, your health care provider may instruct you to use the hip, as it can absorb a higher volume of medication than other injection sites.

-- You have to begin by gathering and preparing the necessary materials.
+- Begin by gathering and preparing the necessary materials.
 Wash and dry your hands before handling the supplies and use a new syringe and needle for each injection.

 - Remove the cap of the medicine solution vial and clean the rubber stopper with an alcohol pad or cotton ball soaked in alcohol.